igor-krein/IDNameObjects/README.md

 Note, that there is a support for IDNameObjectProperty("ID") attribute, but since we use Entity Framework and, in this case, we have to use Key attribute, that would be excessive.

 Note also, that type of the [ID] property is string in the latter example, not an int.
 IDNameObjects API supports both (and, maybe, others as well - who knows).
-The [Name] property is always considered as a string, though.
+The [Name] property is always considered a string, though.

 And one more word, just to close the issue: IDNameObjects API would recognize an identificator named like BookID.
-But right now there is no support for such a naming for derived classes.
+But right now there is no support for such a naming for derived classes (but you could use an attribute to deal with it).

 ## Making select lists